feizhao19/CheckGuard/README.md

         ...
     ]
     ```
-- The data generation code is provided in `generate_json/other_class.ipynb` file in the `cikm-resource` folder.
+- The data generation code is provided in `cikm-resource/generate_json/other_class.ipynb` file.

 ## PEFT Command for fine-tuning: